thespartacus29/Dual-Universe-Container-Monitor/README.md

 # Container Monitor

-##Summary
-A LUA script for Dual Universe to monitor up to 28 containers.
+This script allows you to monitor up to 28 containers and display the Qty and Status on a screen.